 Angina Pectoris: Treatment Implications for Home Health Physical Therapists

-This is an elective course in the Advanced Competency in Home Health program.
-However, it is also a stand-alone course and you are not required to participate in the Advanced Competency program in order to complete this course.
+This is an elective course in the Advanced Competency in Home Health program for both Physical Therapists and Physical Therapy Assistants.
+However, any registrant may participate in this course for credit and you are not required to participate in the Advanced Competency program in order to complete this course.

 Angina pectoris, or chest pain, is a frequent manifestation of coronary artery disease (CAD).
 Although not seen in all patients with CAD, it is an unwelcome distractor during any physical therapy session.
 Angina pectoris is often problematic relative to establishing safe and efficacious exercise progressions.
 The purpose of this elective module is to clarify anginal mechanisms, to describe various angina types, to offer recommendations toward reducing symptom elicitation, and to provide guidelines in dealing with the condition should symptoms worsen.